Trek Precaliber 12 Kids Bike Review

 First Time Riders with Training Wheels

 With balance bikes taking the world by storm, small bikes with training wheels are becoming something of a relic.
-With a minimum seat height of 15.25″, the Trek Precaliber is designed to fit a very small child – about 2 or 3 years old.
-In our experience, there is no reason to put a child that small and young on a bike with training wheels.
-Balance bikes are a much better alternative.
+With a minimum seat height of 15.25″, the Trek Precaliber is designed to fit a very small child, about 2 or 3 years old.
+While we much prefer balance bikes, we realize that for some kids they aren’t always an option.

 As a result, the Precaliber with training wheels is a good purchase for kids with inseams ranging from about 14.25″ to 16″.